Racism in sport in Australia

 Racism in sport in Australia has a long history, with instances dating back to the 19th century.
-Since the 1990s, numerous cases of racial vilification have been reported, leading to sport organizations to address the issue through various measures.
+Since the early 1990s, numerous cases of racial vilification have been reported, leading to sport organizations to address the issue through various measures.

 Background

-Sport historian Colin Tatz, in his 1995 research into Indigenous Australian athletes wrote: "they're Australians when they're winning, and Aborigines at other times", in summarising the history of racism in Australian sport.
+Sport historian Colin Tatz, in his 1995 research into Aboriginal Australian and Torres Strait Islander athletes wrote: "they're Australians when they're winning, and Aborigines at other times", in summarising the history of racism in Australian sport.
 In his book Obstacle race: Aborigines in sport (1995), Tatz traces racism in Australia sport back to the 1800s.
 Since the 1990s there have been numerous racial vilification cases reported in the Australian media, partly due to the increase in Indigenous athletes participating in Australian Football League (AFL) and National Rugby League (NRL) and national sports organisations introducing rules to facilitate racial vilification cases.

 In an incident in April 1995, Collingwood ruckman Damian Monkhorst racially abused Essendon's Michael Long.
 An Australian Football League (AFL) investigation after the incident showed that at least 10 players from six clubs regularly racially abused players.
 After this, the AFL introduced "Rule 30: A Rule to Combat Racial and Religious Vilification" on 30 June 1995 as a result of the shortcomings in Long's racial vilification case against Monkhorst.
 The Rule stated that: "no player... shall act towards or speak to any other person in a manner, or engage in any other conduct which threatens, disparages, vilifies or insults another person... on the basis of that person’s race, religion, colour, descent or national or ethnic origin".
 The AFL's rule was the first racial vilification code in Australia sport.
 The AFL lead the way with its code and subsequently most major national sports organisations introduced their own rules.

 These voluntary sporting rules of conduct mirror Racial Discrimination Act 1975 and the Racial Hatred Act 1995 Section 18 C.(1) that: "It is unlawful for a person to do an act, otherwise than in private, if: